roblanf/response_agrawal/selectivity.md

 and later he says that OA journals provide "no stamp of rigor or potential impact".

-# Many open access journals highly selective
+# Many open access journals are highly selective

 In a recent letter, Agrawal [1] outlines his opinions on open access publishing.
 In it, he incorrectly conflates open-access and non-selective journals.
 This is a common misconception, and we would like to set the record straight: many open-access journals are highly selective.